lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 {{X690}}.
 This module imports objects from {{RFC5912}} and {{I-D.ietf-lamps-cms-sphincs-plus}}.

 <aside markdown=block>
-RFC EDITOR: Please replace TBD2 with the value assigned by IANA during the publication of {{I-D.ietf-lamps-cms-sphincs-plus}}.
-Also please replace [I-D.ietf-lamps-cms-sphincs-plus] throughout this document with a reference to the published RFC.
+RFC EDITOR: Please replace [I-D.ietf-lamps-cms-sphincs-plus] throughout this document with a reference to the published RFC.
 </aside>

 ~~~ asn.1